 IMF/JVI (2 WEEKS)

 This segment introduces participants to the economic analysis underlying the design of macroeconomic policies, with special attention devoted to how financial sector issues interact with macroeconomic management.
 It also explores the interrelations between the different sectors of an economy.
 Key topics that are covered include macroeconomic stabilization, structural policies and economic growth, public debt sustainability and fiscal rules, frameworks for monetary and exchange rate policies, and international capital flows.
 The segment also examines the global financial crisis and the sovereign debt crises in Europe, macro-financial linkages, and financial stability more generally.
 In workshops, participants analyze macroeconomic issues based on illustrative country cases, and debate policy issues relevant for the region.

 Financial Sector Issues

 OeNB (1 WEEK)

 This segment provides a comprehensive introduction to financial stability issues.
 It covers a wide selection of interrelated topics and complements the macroeconomic management issues segment.
 As a starting point, it reviews the costs of financial instability and discusses the economic rationale for financial regulation.
-It then goes on to discuss the emergence of the current financial crisis and its implications for financial regulation, especially in the banking sector.
-The presentations review the changes to the institutional framework and substance of new financial regulation in Europe with special emphasis on macroprudential policy.
-The course includes an illustration of macroprudential instruments and tools and their implementation in selected countries.
-A part of the segment is devoted to assessing methods of liquidity risk and credit risk and their usage in a banking stress test environment.
-Finally, the segment embeds the debate in a broader international discussion on financial stability issues with special focus on the financial development of emerging markets.
+It then goes on to discuss the emergence of the past financial crisis and its implications for financial regulation, especially in the banking sector.
+This segment embeds the debate in a broader international discussion on financial stability issues with special focus on the financial development of emerging markets.
+The presentations review the changes to the institutional framework and substance of new financial regulation in Europe with special emphasis on macroprudential policy and tools.
+The course gives participants the chance to apply the content practically in comprehensive case studies.
+A part of the segment is devoted to assessing methods of liquidity risk and their usage in a banking stress test environment.
+Finally, the interlinkages of macroprudential measures, recovery and resolution as well as deposit guarantee schemes are discussed.

 Trade Policy and International Trade Regimes